How Do You Know If You Have PCOS? Key Signs to Look Out For

 An excess of testosterone can also result in thinning head hair or hair loss, known as female pattern baldness (FPB).
 People who experience FPB as a result of PCOS may have hair loss around the temples or frontal regions of their scalp, shedding in large amounts, or dry, frizzy hair.
 Hair may also appear limp, thin, and damaged in people with PCOS.

-How do they check if you have PCOS?
+How does your GP or healthcare provider check if you have PCOS?

 The good news?
 You can get a PCOS diagnosis from your GP or healthcare provider, and start treating your symptoms.